loco/wp-loco/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Translate Wordpress plugins and themes directly in your browser
+Translate WordPress plugins and themes directly in your browser

 == Description ==

-The Loco Translate plugin provides in-browser editing of PO files used for localizing Wordpress plugins and themes.
+The Loco Translate plugin provides in-browser editing of PO files used for localizing WordPress plugins and themes.

 Features include:

-* Built-in translation editor within Wordpress admin
+* Built-in translation editor within WordPress admin
 * Create and update language files directly in your theme or plugin
 * Extraction of translatable strings from your source code
 * Native MO file compilation without the need for Gettext on your system
 * Support for PO features including comments, references and plural forms
 * Configurable PO file backups
-* Built-in Wordpress locale codes
+* Built-in WordPress locale codes

 Official [Loco](https://localise.biz/) WordPress plugin by <a href="//twitter.com/timwhitlock">@timwhitlock</a> / <a rel="author" href="https://plus.google.com/106703751121449519322">Tim Whitlock</a>